Updated on May 20, 2020

 Many people use iTunes to manage their movie collections.
 When it comes to importing videos to iTunes, it is always confusing about choosing the suitable formats that are compatible with iTunes.
 Also, you may wonder what is the format of an iTunes movie.
 Therefore, this article will cover all the information about iTunes video formats.

-In addition to knowing the supported video formats for iTunes, you can also learn some tips and tricks for video playback and conversion in iTunes.
+In addition to knowing the iTunes supported video formats, you can also learn some tips and tricks for video playback and conversion in iTunes.
 Read on to know more details.

 As Apple Support indicates, videos such as H.264 or MPEG-4 are compatible videos that iTunes can play.
 Essentially speaking, M4V, MOV, and MP4 are the video formats that are best supported by iTunes.
 These formats can perfectly work with both iTunes and QuickTime.
 Also, files in these formats can be easily and successfully added to the iTunes library.
 Below is some detailed information about these iTunes video formats.